ELITE FITNESS

 The truth was, no I shouldn’t!

 Not because I wasn’t physically capable of those numbers.
 But because I hadn’t put in the work.
-If I would have kept working at it, yes!
-But since I didn’t, I can’t be surprised.
+If I would have kept doing my collegiate workout routine, yes.
+But since I didn’t, I can’t be surprised that my strength levels dropped.

 So what do you do instead?